 Not all colon cancer cells are alike.
 They may differ from one another based on what genes have mutations.
 Molecular testing is performed to test for certain genetic mutations or the proteins they produce because the results can help select treatment including newer precision cancer medicines designed to attack specific colon cancer cells with specific genetic mutations.

-- **EGFR:**The epidermal growth factor receptor (EGFR) is involved in cellular growth and replication.
+- Epidermal growth factor receptor: EGFR is involved in cellular growth and replication.
 Some colon cancers produce too much EGFR and this leads to more rapid growth of the cancer.
 Some medicines specifically target EGFR and the spread of cancer can be reduced or delayed.(1)

 - The RAS Genes: KRAS and NRAS are a family of proteins found in cells that when mutated promote cancer cell growth.
 An estimated 40–50% of colorectal cancers contain these genes.
 Some colon cancer treatments don’t work if the RAS gene is abnormal.
 If cancer has a KRAS or NRAS mutation drugs that inhibit cancer cell growth and survival by targeting a protein known as the EGFR are ineffective.
 Cancers lacking these genetic mutations are referred to as “wild type”.(2,3)

 - BRAF: BRAF is also a gene that signals cells to divide.
-Patients with mutant BRAF genes generally have a poorer prognosis (chance of survival and worse side effects) but may benefit from treatment with specific precision cancer medicines that target BRAF.(4)
+About 10% of patients have a mutant BRAF gene and they generally have a poorer prognosis (chance of survival and worse side effects) but may benefit from treatment with specific precision cancer medicines that target BRAF.(4)

 - PIK3CA: While somewhat new, a growing number of clinicians are testing for mutant PIK3CA genes; particularly in patients who have early-stage colorectal cancer.
 There is some suggestion that aspirin use may help decrease the risk of recurrent colorectal cancer in patients with early stage disease and PIK3CA mutation.